 Examines adolescent literacy and its implications in the classroom.
 Focuses on common themes in adolescent literature, adolescent learning theory, the needs of struggling adolescent readers, and instructional methods.
-Offered every fall and summer.

 EDUC 871 Basic Math and Measurement

 Increases knowledge and understanding in key math concepts required of middle level learners.
 Focuses on measurable attributes of objects; processes of measurement; and use of appropriate techniques, tools, and formulas to determine measurements.
 Offered every summer.